 Maintain your excellent GPA.

-If you did not take the LSAT right after Junior year -- or if you and your pre-law advisor agree that you should re-take the LSAT -- register for the October exam.
+If you did not take the LSAT right after your Junior year -- or if you and your Pre-Law advisor agree that you should re-take the LSAT -- register for the October exam.

 Identify two faculty members who will write letters of recommendation for you.
 Faculty members should be contacted at the start of the semester so that they have at least two months to write your letters.

-Plan on having all of your applications in the mail by Thanksgiving break.
+Plan on having all of your applications in the mail by the end of October.
 Most law schools use a "rolling" admissions process, which means that they start reviewing applications as they receive them.
 The earlier you have your materials in, the better chance you have of being admitted.